maxliu42/woodlandscodesnew/_posts/2022-03-07-group-b-lesson-10.md

 Encryption is the process of encoding information with some algorithm.
 The resulting *ciphertext* can only be decoded, or *decrypted* into *plaintext* by authorized parties.
 If you don't know how to reverse the algorithm, it should be almost impossible to attack using just the ciphertext.
 For example:

-`V org lbh unir ab jnl gb ernq guvf.
-Guvf vf njrfbzr!`
+`V ORG LBH UNIR AB JNL GB ERNQ GUVF.
+GUVF VF NJRFBZR!`

-This text is hard to understand unless you *know* how to decrypt it.
+This text is impossible to understand unless you *know* how to decrypt it.
 This algorithm was used by Julius Caesar, and is called a *Caesar cipher*.
 A Caesar cipher shifts each letter with a letter some fixed number of positions down the alphabet.
 For example, a Caesar cipher right 2 would replace `A` with `C` and `F` with `H`.

+{% highlight py %}
+def func_name(parameters):
+def caesar_cipher(plain_text, key):
+    encrypted = ""
+    for c in plain_text:
+        # This cipher only works on uppercase letters!
+        if c.isupper():
+            # Get unicode of letter, e.g. 'A' = 65, 'B' = 66
+            c_index = ord(c) - ord('A')
+            # Shift the current character by key positions
+            c_shifted = (c_index + key) % 26 + ord('A')
+            c_new = chr(c_shifted)
+            encrypted += c_new
+        else:
+            encrypted += c
+    return encrypted

+# Test with plaintext and key
+text = "V ORG LBH UNIR AB JNL GB ERNQ GUVF.
+GUVF VF NJRFBZR" key = 13 print(caesar_cipher(text, key))
+{% endhighlight %}

 This particular text is encrypted using ROT13, which is a shift of 13.
 Try looking it up online and decoding it!
+To reverse the cipher, it can be applied again with (26 - key).
+Luckily for us, (26 - 13) = 13, therefore ROT13 decrypts itself.

+The [Vigenère cipher](https://www.boxentriq.com/code-breaking/vigenere-cipher){:target="_blank"} is a more complex cipher, using a series of Caesar Ciphers.
+Given a key like `BCD`, the cipher would shift every first letter by one, every second letter by two, and every third letter by three!

+For a fun cryptography exercise, try coding it and sending messages to your friends!

 <img src="/assets/img/group-b/lesson-10/enigma.png" alt="" class="post-img-large img-transparency">

 Alan Turing potentially saved millions of lives due to his knowledge of encryption.
 Pictured is the *Enigma machine* used by the Nazis in World War II.
 It was considered so secure by the Nazis that they used it to encipher top-secret messages.
-It used a complex, shifting mapping of the 26 letters onto itself.
+It used a complex mapping of the 26 letters that changed daily.
 However, its major flaw was that a letter could never become itself.
 For example, a "P" would never be encoded as a "P".
 Turing used detailed information analysis and a few clever guesses to crack the cipher.

 So pay attention to cryptography.
 It can save your life---or destroy it.

+Recommended Reading: [Vigenère Cipher (Wikipedia)](https://en.wikipedia.org/wiki/Vigen%C3%A8re_cipher){:target="_blank"}, [List of Ciphertexts (Wikipedia)](https://en.wikipedia.org/wiki/List_of_ciphertexts:target="_blank"}).

+<iframe width="672" height="378" src="https://www.youtube.com/embed/G2_Q9FoD-oQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Symmetric-Key Encryption